Assessment Update Informational Sessions

 Uniform Percent & Market Value

 All properties are required to be assessed at a uniform percentage of market value each year.
 In other words, all taxable properties must be assessed at market value or at the same percentage of market value.
 When assessing property at 100 percent of market value, your assessment should equal roughly the price for which you could sell your property.
 When assessing at a percentage of market value, the estimated market value of each property is listed on the tentative and final assessment rolls.
+New York State’s measure of a municipality’s level of assessment is called an equalization rate.

 The current level of assessment in the Town of Cheektowaga is 83%